Over 30 Years of Product Innovation and Industry Leadership

 The IncodeX One™ Point-to-Point package solution creates and displays a high quality video stream across a campus, community, country, or around the world in real time.
 The central component of each solution, the IncodeX One H.264 encoder, provides both HD and SD video encoding options as well as support for embedded digital audio and unbalanced analog audio.
 Also included with each Point-to-Point package is an HD/SD decoder and easy-to-use software interface for managing encode and decode settings.
 Multiple decoders can also be added to turn the IncodeX One Point-to-Point package into a Point-to-Multipoint solution, allowing the IncodeX One's data stream to be delivered to multiple end points.

-Browse through the timeline above to get a few highlights from over 30 years of LEIGHTRONIX history.
+Browse through the timeline above to get a few highlights from LEIGHTRONIX's 35 year history.